TheCodePub/github/README.md

 1. In GitHub for Desktop, open the folder of the newly cloned repository by clicking on `Repository -> Open in Finder` (or press CMD+Shift+F)
+* We need an image for the list, so let's start by adding it to the project.
+Find the folder `/images/hackers/`.
+Add an image to it (of yourself or something else), and make it 260 px wide and 260 px tall.
+Copy the filename of the image—we'll need it soon.
 * Locate and open the folder called `_hackers`
 * You'll see files ending in `.md`.
 Make a duplicate out of one of them (anyone), and rename the file to include your own name, like so: `[your-name].md`.
 * Open your newly duplicated file with a text editor.
 If you haven't installed a text editor, try [Sublime](http://sublimetext.com).
-* Change the file to include your full name, your twitter if you have any, and today's date.
+* Change the file to include your name, and your twitter username if you have any.
+On the row that says `image:`, paste in the filename of your newly added image.
 * Save the file.

 ### Step 3: Creating a Pull Request

 1. Go back to *GitHub for Desktop*
 * You should now see your uncommited changes listed in the app.
 If you can't see them, look for the button `1 uncommited change` in the top bar of the app.